Product docs

 Every discovered item is normalized before it reaches the UI.
 A stable id_unique key deduplicates content across syncs, while raw_json keeps enough source detail for media repair and diagnostics.

-- customers store url, display name, corporate identity JSON, preset JSON, owner, and last sync time.
+• urls store the canonical URL, display name, corporate identity JSON, design preset JSON, language settings, per-URL crawl limit, and last sync time.

-- campaigns store AI or heuristic groups per customer.
+• campaigns store AI or heuristic groups per URL workspace.

 content {